Responses to Suicidality in Social Service Interventions

 Description

-1. Collaborative workshops with researchers, service users, and key personnel within the Health and Social Care Administration in Uppsala Municipality to relate knowledge needs to institutional conditions; 2.
-Thematic analysis of interviews with social workers to identify knowledge needs; 3.
-Development of an implementation strategy to address knowledge needs.
+1. Collaborative workshops with researchers, service users, and key personnel within the Health and Social Care Administration in Uppsala municipality to relate knowledge needs to institutional conditions.

 The collaborative workshops will be held five times during the project, covering the planning and discussion of interviews in relation to service users’ needs and the conditions within social services.
-Interviews will be conducted with 20-30 social workers, focusing on challenges in suicide prevention within various social service activities and expectations from service users and other actors within suicide prevention.
+Interviews will be conducted with 20-30 social workers, focusing on challenges in suicide prevention within various social service activities, and expectations from service users and other actors within suicide prevention.
 The development of the implementation strategy focuses on how existing research can address identified knowledge needs and further research needs.
-The goal of this collaborative project is thus to identify knowledge needs in suicide prevention related to aging and disability and to see how existing scientific knowledge can be transferred to social service agencies.
-Suicidality is overrepresented within groups with disabilities, such as autism and intellectual disabilities, and among older individuals.
+The goal of this collaborative project is thus to identify knowledge needs in suicide prevention related to ageing and disability and to see how existing scientific knowledge can be transferred to social service agencies.
+Suicidality is over-represented within groups with disabilities, such as autism and intellectual disabilities, and among older individuals.
 The knowledge inventory, therefore, constitutes a particularly important addition to suicide preventive work in social services.
-During the project period, it will lead to network discussions, tailored research communication, and, in the long term, applications for collaborative research projects that directly address needs in within the social services.
+During the project period, it will lead to network discussions, tailored research communication, and, in the long term, applications for collaborative research projects that directly address needs within the social services.

 Project leader: Clara Iversen